-A finger fracture is a break in 1 or more of the bones in your child's finger.
+A finger fracture is a break in one or more of the bones in your child's finger.

-Follow up with your child's primary healthcare provider or hand specialist within 2 days:
+Follow up with your child's doctor or hand specialist within 2 days:

 Write down your questions so you remember to ask them during your child's visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Finger Fracture in Children (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.